-Found these at the grocery store yesterday.
+I found these strawberries at the grocery store yesterday.
 This is a time I look forward to.
 The fruity aroma, sweet taste and the bright red color of these fruits make me eager to take them home, prepare them, smell, and taste them.
-Of course I end up eating more than I store for later; well at least the first batch.
+Of course I end up eating more than I store for later; well at least with the first batch.

 So I love to tell the Cherokee story of why Creator created strawberries.
 I’ve related this story in my own words as best as I can.